mhogg/pyvxray/README.md

 # pyvXRAY

-**An ABAQUS plug-in for the creation of virtual x-rays from 3D finite element bone models**
+**An ABAQUS plug-in for the creation of virtual x-rays from 3D finite element bone/implant models**

 Copyright 2013, Michael Hogg (michael.christopher.hogg@gmail.com)